Hokkaido's Setsubun Secret: Why Peanuts Replace the Traditional Soybeans?|Domingo

 Hokkaido

-In Setsubun, some areas use soybeans and some use peanuts, with peanuts being sown in Hokkaido, Tohoku, and parts of Kyushu.
-The reason why peanuts are used in Hokkaido and Tohoku, which are snowy regions, is that "when throwing beans outside in the snow, it is difficult to see where the soybeans are when picking them up at the end, while peanuts are easy to find because of their shells.
-Another reason is that the presence of the shell makes them relatively less hygienic than soybeans.
+The type of bean thrown for Setsubun varies by region, with some using soybeans and others using peanuts.
+The regions that use peanuts include Hokkaido, the Tohoku region, and parts of Kyushu.
+The reason peanuts are used in snowy regions like Hokkaido and Tohoku is that "when you throw beans outside in the snow, soybeans are hard to find and pick up later, whereas peanuts in their shells are easy to spot."
+Another reason is that the shell makes them more hygienic than soybeans.

 1. Home